Psychological Effects of Laughter:

 Promotes a positive emotional climate:

 Modern medicine is starting to take a new approach.
 Positive psychology is becoming increasingly important, and shows that by focusing the brain away from negative emotion, people see the same situations in a less threatening light.
 With humour and laughter, real problems will not likely make you feel overwhelmed and prone to making bad decisions.
 In this regard, laughter adds joy, optimism, resilience and positivity to life, it helps you if you are going through hardships, disappointments and really hard times.
 By remaining positive you will relieve the unhealthy levels of stress that comes from our hectic living, and your decision-making will be calmer and more considered

 Improves your mental health:

 Humour and laughter are a good aid for your mental stability.
 It reduces levels of anxiety, stress, tension, fear, and worry.
 And you are the proof: when you are genuinely laughing these feelings go away for a while, or at least remain attenuated for a minute or two.
-This is because humor and laughter acts on your brain releasing serotonin and endorphins, hormones related to happiness, better mood, and pleasing sensations such as chocolate and sex.
+This is because humour and laughter acts on your brain releasing serotonin and endorphins, hormones related to happiness, better mood, and pleasing sensations such as chocolate and sex.
 Endorphins released through laughter can be 10 times more effective at eliminating pain than morphine, and this is why people who laugh often usually require less pain medications after surgery.
 As a matter of fact, a 2011 study from Oxford University showed that continuous laughter may increase people’s pain threshold by 10%.
 On the other hand, if you feel it’s difficult to express your feelings, keep in mind laughter creates a positive environment that releases inhibitions and sets aside irrational fears and social anxiety.

 Enhances mental function: